 The agile approach runs in short phases called Sprints.
 Team members and their project manager conduct daily meetings to follow up on the accomplished tasks and discuss what they’ll work on that day.

 This methodology’s strong point is that it pushes your team towards working creatively and efficiently.
-It is best for on-the-go projects such as marketing, design, and copywriting.
+It is best for on-the-go marketing, design, and copywriting projects.

 Agile project management methodologies